SouirTommer/SouirTommer/README.md

 ## Hi, I'm Tommer 👋

-####  Programming is just a tool used to solve problems.
-The tool itself doesn't matter, all people care about is whether you can solve the problem.
+For me, programming isn’t just about showing off skills—it’s a key to unlocking solutions.
+The tool itself isn’t what matters most; what truly counts is whether you can use it to open the door to the answer.

-####  In this current AI era, problem-solving skills have become even more important.
+In this era of AI, the ability to solve problems efficiently and creatively is far more important than how many languages you know or which frameworks you use.

+That’s why I don’t code just for the sake of coding.
+I code to create value and to solve real-world problems.
+Even if the solution is a “quick and dirty” one, I’m proud as long as it gets the job done—because in the end, it’s your problem-solving ability that will be remembered, not the number of tools you’ve used.

+Let's code for impact, not just for code!

 ---
 ![](https://komarev.com/ghpvc/?username=SouirTommer&color=green)